Hilton Head Island Day Trips

 Want to see a bird’s eye view of Hilton Head Island?
 Harness into a parachute and ski off into the sky.
 Parachute into the air towed by a speed boat.
 The experienced guides will put you in a harness and gently lift you up into the air.

-(See Visitors – Nature Tourism – Beaches)
+(See Visitors – Nature – Tourism for picnic areas at beaches)

 Option 5 – Sailing